usethesource/typepal/doc/TypePal/RenameRefactoring/RenameRefactoring.md

 loc nameLocation(Tree t, Define d);
 ```

-The default implementation returns the location of the first sub-tree of which the un-parsed representation matches the name of the definition.
+The default implementation returns the location of the first (left-most) sub-tree of which the un-parsed representation matches the name of the definition.
 If no match is found, it returns the location of the parse tree.

 ###### Rename definition